mjtmercado/leap-day/The_Rhetorical_Situation_in_Friendster.md

 ## The Process of Identification

-Burke noted that in understanding identification, we must remember that we are actors who use language to create symbolic actions.
-We use language that has the purpose of conveying our attitudes.
+Burke (1969) noted that in understanding identification, we must remember that we are actors who use language to create symbolic actions.
+We use language that has the motive of conveying our attitudes.
 In the associating process of identification, we persuade others, or even ourselves, that we have commonalities that can be used to achieve cohesion.
+There is no identification, if there is no division.

 Since Friendster was the most used digital platform during my high school years, it impacted me a lot as a communicator.
 I had to post content that will address the exigence I was experiencing that time.
 I had to make sure that my pictures and other posts would persuade others that I "belong" to the school.
+I had to idnetify myself with the other students in the school by ensuring that my posts in this platform were relevant.

-Unfortunately, I was not aware that the views and comments I got and the testimonials I received even magnified the exigence in this situation.
+Unfortunately, the views and comments I got and the testimonials I received even magnified the exigence in this situation.
 These rhetorical texts pushed me even more to identify myself-- someone different from who I truly was.

 ## The Rhetor and the Audience

 I like Burke’s emphasis on identification as *semi-conscious and is achieved through self- persuasion*.
+I was not aware that there is an aspect of identification as *addressed*.
+Aside from Aristotle's Art of Rhetoric, which focuses on an external audience, Burke (1969) also noted that we can make ourselves the audience of the persuasion.
+He used the idea of a parliament, which is composed of contrasting people, and in each situation, there is an assigned group that will persuade the others using language.

+In my case, I may have different *selves*, but the one who persuaded the others is the pressured teenager who wants to fit in the group.

-I believe that these were evident in the identification I had experienced in my high school days.
+I believe that this aspect was evident in the identification I had experienced in my high school days.
 I was the rhetor, using Friendster and its features as tools to send rhetorical texts to others, but I was also the audience.

 I had to act upon myself rhetorically to fully persuade myself that I belong to that school, and I am one of the cool and rich kids.

-Burke used the idea of a parliament, which is composed of contrasting people, and in each situation, there is an assigned group that will persuade the others using language.

-In my case, I may have different versions of myself, but the one who persuaded the others is the pressured teenager who wants to be “in” of the group where she belongs.
+I was persuading myself by making these posts, thinking that through these, I could be known as one of the *chic* or *fab* freshmen.

 ## The Constraints--Wait.
 What Constraints?

 During that time, I was not able to recognize the constraints.
 I was just starting to learn about my identity because, at that stage, role confusion was the major problem.
-I had to associate myself with other people and identify myself as someone else.
+I had to associate myself with other people and identify myself as someone else, someone less of who I am, and more of who and what my schoolmates are like.
 Despite the difficulty of maintaining that posture and image, I had rationalized my choice to portray myself as someone different to address the exigence in that rhetorical situation.

+This is where I can relate identification as ingeneous and cunning (Burke, 1969).
+I was focused in mainting my interest, and using persuasive identification of rhetoric for my motive.
+Because of this, I was not able to recognize and criticize the falsity in the over-playing of this role.
+I was so persuaded that this was the right thing to do, so amidst the conflict it created with the other versions of my selves, I assumed complete honesty in that role.

+Sad, isn't it?